 Conclusion

-Exciting trends and innovations will shape RTL design and verification for VLSI in the next years.
+Exciting trends and innovations will shape RTL design and verification for VLSI in the next few years.
 The landscape of VLSI design is being shaped by high-level synthesis, AI, system-level design, hardware/software co-design, low power design, formal verification, emulation and prototyping, advanced debugging and analysis, security and trust, and agile and collaborative design methodologies.
 These developments address the difficulties brought on by the growing complexity, performance demands, power limitations, and security issues of contemporary chip architectures.
 Designers may increase productivity, shorten time to market, and ensure the creation of reliable and effective VLSI designs that will drive the following wave of technological developments by embracing these upcoming trends and innovations.